LacunaOmnibus/LacunaWaX/README.md

 --------
 - master
     - ss_changes
-        - Dealt Icy's station changes code that's now defunct.
+        - Dealt with Icy's station changes code that's now defunct.
 But there may be some usable ideas in here.